chmlee/ream-core/README.md

 ### Web

-Two web-based editors with ream-core embedded are available without local installation:
+Two web-based editors with ream-core embe Tooldded are available without local installation:

 - [ream-yew](https://chmlee.github.io/ream-editor)
 - [ream-wasm](https://chmlee.github.io/ream-wasm)

-### CLI
+### Commandline Tool

 For a local copy of the commandline tool, you will need [Cargo](https://doc.rust-lang.org/stable/cargo/) and install in one of the two ways: